aniketb21/Transfer-of-Singing-Voice/README.md

 This system is a **Singing Voice Conversion** system based on shallow diffusion, designed to transfer a singing voice onto a target singer (here, me!) irrespective of the depth of the voice, pitch, language, or accent.

-This system was built in Spring 2023 at Stanford University
+This system was built in Spring 2023 at Stanford University.

 ## Audio Demos & Results